zalando/engineering-principles/README.md

 as key engineering principles.
 In a nutshell, API First encompasses a set of quality-related standards (including the API guidelines and tooling) and fosters a peer review culture; it requires two aspects:

-- define APIs outside the code first using a standard specification language (Open API 2.0 / Swagger)
+- define APIs outside the code first using a standard specification language (Open API 2.0)
 - get early review feedback from peers and client developers (following a lightweight [API review procedure](https://pages.github.bus.zalan.do/ApiGuild/ApiReviewProcedure/))

-### How to structure your services
+#### Microservice Size
-Build services around business entities with state and behavior —- for example “orders”, “payments” or “prices”.
+Build services based on domain model and around business entities with state and behavior —- for example “orders”, “payments” or “prices”.
 In REST terms, these are “resources”.

-#### Service size
 A service should be big enough to offer a valid business capability, but small enough to be handled by a team that can be fed by two pizzas (Amazon’s Two-Pizza Team rule) -- from two to 12 people.
 In practice, a Two-Pizza Team may be able to own and run a large number of small services, or a smaller number of larger services.

 All things considered, we prefer smaller services written in expressive programming languages with minimal code whenever possible.